 Is there a vaccine for glaucoma?

-There isn’t a vaccine on the market that treats or prevents the onset of glaucoma.
+There isn’t a vaccine that treats or prevents the onset of glaucoma.